aaronsgiles/ymfm/README.md

 These cores were originally written during the summer and fall of 2020 as part of the [MAME](https://mamedev.org/) project.
 As such, their design started off heavily based on how MAME works.

+The OPM/OPN cores first appeared in MAME 0.230.
+The OPL cores were added in MAME 0.231.
+A further rewrite to abstract MAME dependencies is planned for MAME 0.232.

 The goal was threefold:
 1. provide BSD-licensed emulation cores that are more compatible with MAME's core licensing
 1. modernize and unify the code around a common implementation of shared features